brettybop/alpaca-trading-performance-dashboard/README.md

 ## 🎯 Project Objective

-Answer one core question:
+Core question:

-> “Is my Alpaca trading strategy actually working – and where exactly is it strong or weak?”
+> “Is my Alpaca trading strategy actually working – and where exactly is it strong or weak?
+Specifically, which times of day on what tickers per the strategy?”

 To do that, the project: